 Test System for AMD Ryzen 1800X:

 Our AMD testing system uses the Gigabyte X370 Ryzen Gaming 5, 16GB of Corsair Vengeance RAM at 3000MHz which was working stable from the XMP profile in the BIOS of the Gigabyte motherboard.
+A list of Ram for Ryzen at 3200MHz can be found here.
 All of our games and benchmarks were running off of Samsung SSDs.

 For cooling, I used the included Noctua air cooler that came with the reviewers kit.